If you’re like most business owners, you probably feel like marketing your business is a never-ending task.

 Did you know you can set up your Facebook page to automatically respond to page messages?
 This means that when people message you through your page, they receive an automated response that you’ve customized for your audience.
 This allows you to provide the best customer service possible, while also freeing you up to focus on other aspects of your business.
 To set up your own chatbot, check out my post, How to Create Your First Facebook Messenger Chatbot for Free with No Coding.

 Looking to get some additional reach and engagement on Facebook?
-A contest or giveaway can be just the trick.
+One of the marketing activities that can just do the trick is a contest or giveaway.
 Some ideas for your contest:

 - “Caption this”